This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Add sliced yellow onion to the skillet.
 Cook, stirring occasionally, until beginning to caramelize, 10-15 minutes.
 Stir in minced garlic and cook until fragrant.

 - Push the onion and garlic to the side of the pan.
 Add butter in the center of the pan.
 Once it melts, mix in the remaining flour.
-Continue to stir until the mixture becomes golden.
+Continue to stir until the mixture becomes a golden roux.

-- Slowly pour in chicken broth while continuously whisking to remove any lumps, then mix with the onions and garlic and any browned bits that may have stuck to the bottom of the pan.
+- Slowly pour in chicken broth while continuously whisking to remove any lumps, then mix with the onions, garlic, and any browned bits that may have stuck to the bottom of the pan.

-- Bring the broth to a boil, then reduce to medium-low and simmer until it starts to thicken about 15 minutes.
+- Bring the broth to a boil, then reduce to medium-low and simmer until it thickens about 15 minutes.
 Reduce heat to low and whisk in ¼ cup buttermilk and ¼ cup water.

 - Gently nestle back in the browned pork chops, cover, and continue to simmer over low heat until the pork chops are tender and the thickest part is at least 145°F, 15-25 minutes.
 The time may vary based on the size of the pork chop.